Mission & Touchstones

 - Develop meaningful relationships within the school community.

-- Learn from dedicated, knowledgeable and reflective teachers who are comitted to student learning and their own professional development.
+- Learn from dedicated, knowledgeable and reflective teachers who are committed to student learning and their own professional development.

 - Respect and show compassion for others.